-- Real-view navigation turns the interface in the real view of the road.
-With the help of cameras and GPS, the app shows you the way as you drive.
+- Real-view navigation turns the interface into the real view of the road.
+With the help of cameras and GPS, the app shows you the way you drive.

-- Cockpit is another tool which records your driving style, altitude, direction and more.
+- Cockpit is another tool that records your driving style, altitude, direction and more.

 - Head-up display can be used to mirror the navigation on your vehicle’s windshield.
 The app inverts the interface, and when you place the app close to the windscreen, you get to see the map in the glass.
 The tool works excellent at night.

-Let’s start with a warm-up video, which covers the basic topics and how both work on the road.
+Let’s start with a warm-up video covering the basic topics and how both work on the road.

 Which one is better where?